Qinghai Travel Guide

 How to Stay Healthy and Safe

 Just like traveling to Tibet, the high altitude of Qinghai gives some travelers on a serious health warning.
 It is always advisable to consult your personal doctor before traveling to Qinghai.
-Ascending height, taking medicine and good rest is the key to a healthy body.
+Ascending height, taking medicine and good rest are the keys to a healthy body.

 People in Qinghai eat a great deal of meat, flour, and dairy, which can be bad for digestion.
 Yogurt, fruit, veggies, and pills (if needed) are necessary to avoid constipation.